This page gives information about the Alpha Render Element.

 VRayAlpha has no controllable parameters.

 The Alpha Render Element is primarily used as a mask to enable other elements to be placed behind the Beauty composite, such as the Background Render Element.
-The Alpha Render Element shown below takes into account the transparency of the glass in the windows, including the frosted glass made semi-transparent by a texture mask in the glass material.
+The Alpha Render Element shown takes into account the transparency of the glass in the windows and masks them.
+See how the render looks before and after compositing.

 When using transparent materials such as glass, make sure that the material is set up to treat the material as transparent with regard to the Alpha channel.
 For example, when using VRayMtl as the material, set the Affect channels parameter for both Reflection and Refraction to Color+alpha or All channels.
 Otherwise, the transparent surface is not treated as transparent in the Alpha Render Element.